Esri/air-c2-cop-python/README.md

 The download includes the following content:

-  *arcgispro - ArcGIS Pro project
+  +arcgispro - ArcGIS Pro project
-  *arcmap - .mxd containing styled feature classes ready for publishing to ArcGIS server
+  +arcmap - .mxd containing styled feature classes ready for publishing to ArcGIS server
-  *data - database schema for the processed files
+  +data - database schema for the processed files
-  *files - sample ACO, ATO files to be processed
+  +files - sample ACO, ATO files to be processed
-  *logs - container for log files to be created
+  +logs - container for log files to be created
-  *output - container for output files to be created
+  +output - container for output files to be created
-  *tools - processing toolbox and related scripts
+  +tools - processing toolbox and related scripts

 ##Instructions##